- Do you operate a marketplace where sellers offer their products or services to customers?

 With the Viva Wallet marketplace solution you can:

-- Accept payments from customers who can purchase items from different sellers and include them all in one order; the customer payments are processed by Viva Wallet and held in escrow.
+- Accept payments from customers who can purchase items from different sellers and include them all in one order; the customer payments are processed by Viva Wallet and held in the platform account.

-- Transfer the payouts from the escrow account to the seller accounts.
+- Transfer the payouts from the platform account to the seller accounts.

-- Transfer the commission fees from the escrow account to the marketplace account.
+- Transfer the commission fees from the platform account to the marketplace account.

 To use the Viva Wallet marketplace solution you need to: